How Much Does A Wedding DJ Cost?

 When Should I Book My Wedding DJ?

-After booking your wedding venue, the next two vendors you’ll need to book are the wedding coordinator and the wedding DJ.
+After booking your wedding venue, the next two vendors you’ll when planning a wedding are the wedding coordinator and the wedding DJ.
 If you have a trendy wedding date like 10-10-20 or 4-3-21, you’ll want to connect with and lock in your wedding DJ immediately.
 Trendy wedding dates book the most popular venues and DJs very quickly.
 Outside those types of dates, the average wedding couple will book a wedding DJ about eight months out.
 Another joke amongst wedding DJs is that they are “high priority, yet low maintenance.”
 This means, although the DJ and the dance floor are of the most memorable parts of your event, you’ll only need to meet with them twice.
 Once when you first interview them.
 Again, when you meet to finalize music, the timeline, and the emcee script.
 Email, phone, and Zoom can resolve any other inquires.

 How Can You Save Money On Wedding Entertainment?